 National Law University, Delhi will be releasing the answer keys of the test within a week of conducting AILET 2017.
 The candidates can check and compare the keys with their answers to estimate their marks.
 If the candidates face any doubts regarding the answer key, then they can file objections within a specified date.
 Once the candidates are done with raising objections, then the University will release the final answer key.

-The result for AILET is expected to be announced in the third week of May 2017 and will be available online.
-The result will be available in .PDF format and will furnish the candidate’s roll numbers, scores, qualifying status and All India Ranks.
+The result for AILET has been announced on May 18, 2017 and is available online.
+The result is available in .PDF format and furnishes the candidates’ roll numbers, scores, qualifying status and All India Ranks.
 The .PDF result for BA LL.B and LL.M will be different.
 To access the result for AILET 2017, the candidates can click on the sub-heading above.

 Scorecard of AILET 2017